jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 - Introduction to High-Frequency Finance
   @ http://www.amazon.com/Introduction-High-Frequency-Finance-Ramazan-Gen%C3%A7ay/dp/0122796713

-Future Enhancements
-===
-I would love to extend this model in the unforeseeable future:
-- Extending to more than 2 securities and trade on optimum prices
-- Generate trade signals based on correlation and co-integration
-- Using PCA for next-period evaluation
-- Include vector auto-regressions
-- Account for regime shifts (trending or mean-reverting states)
-- Account for structural breaks
-- Using EMA kernels instead of a rectangular one
-- Add in alphas(P/E, B/P ratios) and Kalman filter prediction

 Wrote a Book
 ===
 I wrote a book titled 'Mastering Python for Finance', discussing the interfacing of IbPy to